-Training will regularly be provided to teaching and support staff.
+Professional development will be available to all teaching and support staff and may reflect pastoral or curriculum development or aspects of the school improvement plan.
 The headteacher and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.